Interaction-driven topological and nematic phases on the Lieb lattice: Introduction

 This paper is organized as follows.
-In Section II, we define the model and demonstrate the topological nature of its BCP from both momentum and real-space point of view.
+In Section II, we define the model and demonstrate the topological nature of its BCP from both momentum and real space points of view.
 Next, the consequences of introducing short-range repulsions are discussed for spinless fermions in Section III A and for spinful fermions in Section III B, respectively.
 Finally, we discuss some issues and make conclusions in Sec IV.